Wondering how to make prints of your art?

 Scanning provides a blur-free precise reproduction of an artwork.

-The only issue with scanning your artwork is that if you are doing it at home, the painting may often be too large to fit on the scanner bed.
+The only issue with scanning your artwork is that the painting may often be too large to fit on the scanner bed if you are doing it at home.

 There are two things you can do to solve this issue:

-Scan your artwork in sections and then stitch it together in photoshop, or take it to a professional printer to scan it on a larger scanner bed.
+Scan your artwork in sections and then stitch it together in photoshop, or take it to a print company to scan it on a larger scanner bed.

 How to Photograph Art for Prints.